splitnines/multicast/README.md

 ## Overview

 This repository contains a set of Python‑based tools designed to generate, manipulate, and test IP multicast traffic in lab / network recreation scenarios.
-These tools are useful for validating multicast forwarding, IGMP/MLD group behaviour, flooding quirks, and other multicast‑specific network conditions.
+These tools are useful for validating multicast forwarding, IGMP group behaviour, flooding quirks, and other multicast‑specific network conditions.

 ## Included Tools